 15John testified concerning him and cried and said, This is the one whom I said, He is coming after me, yet he is ahead of me because he was before me.

 16Of his fullness we have all received grace for grace.

-17For the law was given by Moses, but truth and grace came into being by Jesus an anointed.
+17For the law was given by Moses, but truth and grace came into being by Joshua an anointed.

 18No man has ever seen god, but the firstborn of god who is in the embrace of his father has declared him.

 19This is the testimony of John when the Jews sent priests and Levites to him from Jerusalem to ask him, Who are you?